dipc-cc/slurm-training/7_examples.md

 # Examples

-Here You have some usefull sbatch script examples.
+Here I have the new usefull sbatch script examples.

 <style>
   .info-box {